When to See the Dentist

 Too many people go years without ever seeing a dentist.
 Sometimes fear is the obstacle or financial concerns.
-In other situations, they just don’t believe it necessary to have routine exams.
+In other situations, they just don’t believe it necessary to have routine dental exams and cleanings.
 If you’re not having any oral health problems, why bother?
-The simple answer is that bi-annual dental visits will not only help ward off cavities and maintain your healthy smile, they allow your dentist to uncover serious medical concerns early.
+The simple answer is that bi-annual dental visits will not only help ward off cavities and maintain your healthy smile, but they also allow your dentist to uncover serious medical concerns early.

 Reasons Why Dental Visits are Important